mmistakes/minimal-mistakes/_posts/2023/2023-01-04-Implementing routing cross HUBs in Azure.md

 When multiple Hubs are in place, often a cross hub communication and routing is required.

-**In this blog post I describe how to configure the routing between 2 HUBs peered toghether, so that all spokes in both Hubs can communicate with each other.**
+**In this blog article, I'll show you how to arrange the routing between two Hubs that are peering with each other so that all spokes in both Hubs can communicate with one other.**

 > This is an approach that, once understood, can be extended to scenarios with more than 2 Hubs easily.